The horror of entanglement

 - WildCare asks you to not use netting or webbing in your garden.
 Especially filament-like garden netting is nearly invisible to wildlife, and too many animals get tangled while hunting the very species you're trying to keep out of your garden.

-- If you must use netting, always zip-tie it away from ground level to prevent entangling snakes (watch our video of a snake being rescued from garden netting), and check the netting every single day for potential entangled victims.
+- If you must use netting, always zip-tie it away from ground level to prevent entangling snakes, and check the netting twice a day (morning and night) for potential entangled victims.

 - Avoid or properly dispose of anything with loops or closed circles.
 A foraging animal can inadvertently put his head through a loop or circle and choke himself.

 - Always properly dispose of fishing line and hooks.
-With WildCare’s help, many popular fishing spots in Marin County have special bins in place for line disposal, but any closed trash container will do.
+Many popular fishing spots in Marin County have special bins in place for line disposal, but any closed trash container will do.
 Never leave fishing line on the ground where animals can reach it.

 - Don't clean your hairbrush and throw long hair outside.
 Human hair is a surprisingly durable and dangerous entanglement hazard to wild birds.